mmswflow-upb/RecipeGPT/README.md

 5. Database - App uses a ***ROOM*** database for storing recipes which are fetched from the external API, and stores available ingredients.

-6. Background Services - Our app implements a service called ***DatabaseBackgroundService*** which is used for saving and fetching recipes or ingredients from the database, checking if the requirements for cooking a recipe are met, and removing from the DB the ingredients of a recipe when pressing on the ***cooked*** button.
+6. Background Services - The app implements a service called ***DatabaseBackgroundService*** which is used for saving and fetching recipes or ingredients from the database, checking if the requirements for cooking a recipe are met, and removing from the DB the ingredients of a recipe when pressing on the ***cooked*** button.
 It also handles updating ingredients when users change amounts or units, and updating recipes when users list them or unlist them.
 It also manages very specific types of searches and deleting data.

 7. Bound Services - The ***generateRecipesService*** is used to make requests to the API.
 It is bound to the ***HomeFragment*** when the view gets created.